SeldonIO/seldon-core/docs/source/contents/getting-started/configuration/index.md

 The top level keys are:

  * `topicPrefix` : the prefix to add to kafka topics created by Seldon
+ * `consumerGroupIdPrefix` : the prefix to add to Kafka consumer group IDs created by Seldon
  * `bootstrap.servers` : the global bootstrap kafka servers to use
  * `consumer` : consumer settings
  * `producer` : producer settings
  * `streams` : KStreams settings

 For `topicPrefix` you can use any acceptable kafka topic characters which are `a-z, A-Z, 0-9, . (dot), _ (underscore), and - (dash)`.
 We use `.` (dot) internally as topic naming separator so we would suggest you don't end your topic prefix with a dot for clarity.
 For illustration, an example topic could be `seldon.default.model.mymodel.inputs` where `seldon` is the topic prefix.

+The `consumerGroupIdPrefix` will ensure that all consumer groups created have a given prefix.

 ### Kubernetes